gjcooper/VAULT/03_projects/Differences.md

 However for the MCCE analysis I only remove NaN responses before checking accuracy.

 This change results in one less participant meeting the accuracy criteria for the MCCE modelling (as their slow responses are higher in errors)

+This has been updated in the code to match as of 10/08/23